Mirandarmz/HW-Unit02/README.md

-# 02 Advanced CSS: Portfolio
+# Portfolio

 ## The task

-For this week's task, a webpage portfolio was made including 3 main sections:
+Webpage portfolio to introduce my main work.
+It includes 3 main sections:
 * About me
 * My work
 * Contact me